-The AssiStep has been tested and certified by the world recognized TÜV from Germany.
-It's approved for users weighing up to 120 kg / 264 pounds and is compliant with the technical safety standards EN ISO 12182:2012
+The AssiStep has been tested and certified by the leading inspection institution TÜV from Germany.
+It's approved for users weighing up to 264 pounds / 19 stones / 120 kg and is compliant with all required technical safety standards.

 Can be installed in most types of stairs

 AssiStep is designed to be easily adaptable to your stair.
 It can be installed in both straight and curved stairs as well as stairs with flat landings.